FAeN399/PromptCastle/setup.md

 > Note: Each dependency is pinned to a specific version for repeatable builds.
 Key frameworks include FastAPI (for the web API) and Typer (for the CLI).
 SQLModel is used for database models, combining the power of SQLAlchemy and Pydantic.
 LangChain and OpenAI SDK are included to facilitate LLM prompt engineering and API calls.
 Development tools like PyTest (for testing) and Ruff (for linting) ensure code quality.

-## Version Control and Traceability Plan
+## Version Control and Traceability Plan ✅ (COMPLETED - Documentation)

 Effective version control practices will ensure that development is organized, changes are reviewed, and releases are well tracked.
 Below is a comprehensive plan covering branching, commit conventions, releases, issue traceability, and code reviews.